Xilinx/Vitis-Tutorials/Hardware_Accelerators/Introduction/03-Algorithm_Acceleration/docs/module3_datatype/README.md

 In this module both the kernel and host code are modified to use 32-bit floating point data types (float) instead of the 64-bit floating point (double) to show the performance and Xilinx utilization beneficial impact of downsizing data types.

-The Xilinx device fitted on the U50 card is an UltraScale + device that can implement floating point using hardware resources (DSP blocks and logic).
+The Xilinx device fitted on the U50 card is an UltraScale+ device that can implement floating point using hardware resources (DSP blocks and logic).
 Floating point operators tend to use a good amount of hardware.
-Here in this module, we can measure the savings when scaling down to 32-bit floting point types.
+Here in this module, we can measure the savings when scaling down to 32-bit floating point types.

-+ Run Vitis and harware emulation only (as described in module 1).
++ Run Vitis and hardware emulation only (as described in module 1).
 No need to run software emulation or actual hardware compilation.
-+ Run Vitis Analyser to measure both the impact on the device resources and performance improvement.
++ Run Vitis Analyzer to measure both the impact on the device resources and performance improvement.
 + Compare to utilization seen in previous module.

 Did it shorten kernel execution time?